eclipse-kuksa/kuksa-databroker/doc/terminology.md

 Historically you also may still find the term "feeder", when referring to a data-provider.

 ### actuation-provider
-An actuation-provider is trying to ensure that the target value of a VSS actuator is reflected by the actual state of a vehicle.
+An actuation-provider is trying to ensure that the value (called `target_value` for `kuksa.val.v1`) of a VSS actuator is reflected by the actual state of a vehicle.

-To this end, an actuation-provider can subscribe to the target value of a VSS actuator in the server.
+To this end, an actuation-provider can subscribe to the value of a VSS actuator in the server.
 If a VSS consumer requests the _desired_ state of the VSS actuator `Vehicle.Body.Trunk.Rear.IsOpen` to be `true`, the actuation-provider for `Vehicle.Body.Trunk.Rear.IsOpen` would try to interact with a vehicle's system trying to unlock and open the trunk.

 While from the server's point of view, an actuation provider is just a client, actuation-providers can not be passive towards other in-vehicle systems.
 Therefore, considering safety in an actuation-provider or underlying systems is very important.